 If your hosting provider doesn't allow each of these items, YetaWF cannot be hosted.

 Using Visual Studio's Publish feature is NOT recommended, because YetaWF makes extensive use of symbolic links from the website to source packages, which cannot be deployed by Visual Studio.

 Follow these steps to deploy your site to a Shared Hosting server.
-It is assumed that you have the site running locally on your development system and are using the same domain name locally (using your ).
+It is assumed that you have the site running locally on your development system and are using the same domain name locally (using your hosts file).

 Once you have configured this file you won't have to modify it again unless your web server changes.